sonyhome/SerialMenu/README.md

 Serial Console Menu Library for Arduino

 ## Overview
+This library allows you to define menus for the Arduino Serial console.
+Menus are very simple to build, by just declaring them in an array.
-This library allows you to create menus on the Arduino Serial console and call a single function to display them, and call another function in the main loop to automatically monitor them and execute the callback function associated to the menu entry selected.
+A single show() function call displays them, and a single call to the run() function from loop() is enough to automatically monitor the menu and execute the callback functions associated to the menu entries.

 The menus are non-blocking, but only trigger when there is user input.
-This allows your programs to simultaneously go about the work you want them to do while responding to serial commands promptly.
+This means run() returns immediately if there's no activity, or just after calling the callback routine if there was input.
+This allows programs to simultaneously go about the work you want them to do while responding to serial commands promptly but with almost no overhead.

+Furthermore because of how the menu library is implemented, they consume very little memory.

 ## Benefits: